 Big Data feels like the flavor of the day but it will continue to be a central topic for both clients and agencies.
 Designers will need to understand how to evaluate these numbers and how to best apply them to communications.
 Things are quickly becoming highly targeted forcing extreme accountability and results.
 Like always, when the pendulum swings far in one direction there is a natural desire to counter.
 We will continue to see smarter technology and with that, a desire for more crafted, expressive work.

-Who would be the “dream client” that you would do anything to work for?
 I love this question because I was asked this as a student and remember giving a boxed answer based on what I thought was the coolest, design-savvy clients out there; Nike or Apple.
 Then I realized they have already set a standard and all I would be doing is carrying the torch.
 But wouldn’t it be cool to take a young brand and build it up?!
 Or even better, create my own brand!

 I can do it in a word!
 Breath.